alperkan1/Dublin-Airport-Plane-Spotters/README.md

 - Mozilla Firefox

 ### vii.
 Have the User Stories Been Answered

-####  As a first time user, I want to be able to be a part of a Plane Spotting comunity at Dublin Airport.

 #### As a first time user, I want to be able to see other users photos.